diannamcallister/MethylExpress/README.md

 surgery.
 (GSE66306).This dataset includes the patients RNAseq data after the surgery.

-There are **4** functions that are able to be accessed by the user:
+There are **5** functions that are able to be accessed by the user:

-**1. DifferencesInGeneExpression** allows for users to be able to compare two different RNAseq data from two different DNA strands (preferably with different methylation) and see the *n* genes with the largest difference in expression between the two RNAseq datasets in a graph.
+**1. differencesInGeneExpression** allows for users to be able to compare two different RNAseq data from two different DNA strands (preferably with different methylation) and see the *n* genes with the largest difference in expression between the two RNAseq datasets in a graph.
 The user is able to specify *n*, which is the number of genes shown in the graphical output.

-**2. FindCpGIslands** allows for users to be able to determine how many CpG islands are present in their DNA strand, as well as view where the CpG islands are in the DNA strand as this function will output the nucleotides of the given strand with the CpG islands highlighted.
+**2. findCpGIslands** allows for users to be able to determine how many CpG islands are present in their DNA strand, as well as view where the CpG islands are in the DNA strand as this function will output the nucleotides of the given strand with the CpG islands highlighted.

-**3. FindDifferencesInDNASequence** allows for users to be able to determine which nucleotides between two strands of DNA are different.
+**3. findDifferencesInDNASequence** allows for users to be able to determine which nucleotides between two strands of DNA are different.
 This function will output the two DNA strands with the nucleotides that differ between the strands highlighted.

-**4. FindMethylatedCytosines** allows for user to compare a DNA sequence before and after bisulfite conversion, and determine which cytosine nucleotides are methylated or not.
+**4. findMethylatedCytosines** allows for user to compare a DNA sequence before and after bisulfite conversion, and determine which cytosine nucleotides are methylated or not.
 This function will output the original DNA strand (before bisulfite conversion) with the cytosines that are methylated highlighted.

+**5. runMethylExpress** allows for the user to run the shiny app for MethylExpress so that they can interact with all of the functionalities of the package through a GUI instead of the R commandline.

 For more details about the functions, please take a look at the vignette for this package: